mateuszniechwiej/MS-2-Quiz-game/README.md

 ## Issues
     1.Encoding issue on some questions and answers fetched from Open Trivia API
+  *  partly resolved
+  * solution explanation - by using Base64 encoding ,and then use atob() to decode questions and choices.(impoved however some answers choices still wrongly disoplayed).

+    2.Add event listener to submit username Modal by pressing "Enter"
   *  resolved
-  * solution explanation - by using Base64 encoding ,and then use atob() to decode questions and choices.

- 1. Add event listener to submit username Modal by pressing "Enter"
-  *  resolved

     3.Looking to find solution to alert user when category and difficulty not selected
   * resolved
+    4. Background image not showing on android phones
+  * not resolved ....

 # Deployment